 - Seek ways to avoid or reduce adverse effects to historic properties

 The Commission will respond to requests for review within thirty days of receipt of notice with either a request for additional information, or a finding of how the undertaking or project will affect historic properties.
-All review materials must be submitted in hard copy to the following address: Kirk F. Mohney, Director, Maine Historic Preservation Commission, 55 Capitol Street, 65 State House Station, Augusta, ME, 04333-0065.
+All review materials may be submitted electronically to MHPCprojectreview@maine.gov OR in hard copy to the following address: Kirk F. Mohney, Director, Maine Historic Preservation Commission, 55 Capitol Street, 65 State House Station, Augusta, ME, 04333-0065.